 Buckland is a village of great natural beauty.
 The population is around 460 and there are many fine houses and cottages, some of considerable age.
 The largest is Buckland House, which has much history.
-The village has no shop but a fine pub – The Lamb Inn.
+The village has no shop but a fine pub – The Lamb Tavern.

 There is a large, well-maintained Village Hall, named the Memorial Hall, which is available for Church functions, and includes an enclosed swimming pool open to the public in the summer months.
 The Buckland Community Bus (RWMT) provides transport to local towns and is available for private hire.
 Buckland is an active community with a Youth Club, Badminton Club and Women’s Institute.
 The Open Gardens day is popular and raises around £1,500 each year for village charities.